trskop/command-wrapper/man/command-wrapper.1.md

     > that, when present (regardless of its value), prevents the addition of
     > ANSI color.

-    Command Wrapper treats @NO_COLOR@ as a default value.
+    Command Wrapper treats `NO_COLOR` as a default value.
 It can be overridden by `colourOutput` property in *toolset* configuration file (`default.dhall`) and/or using command line option(s).